berkyalcinkaya/hackathon/README.md

 # COURSPACE.TECH
-A web app that helps highschoolers prepare for the academic world ahead
+A web app that helps high schoolers prepare for their academic world ahead.

-## THE User Interface
+## The User Interface
-Add courses to your high school timeline, calculate your GPA, view your progress on NC's graduation requirements
+With our intuitive UI, students can create and evaluate their educational roadmap.
+Users can add courses to their high school timeline, calculate their GPA, and view their progress on NC's graduation requirements

 ## The COURSPACE Recommendation Engine
+From planning to prediction

 ### The Data - manual vector encoding
  - Utilized NC State's Course Catalog to record 11 required courses for each of the ten chosen majors